SergioBalca/zero_day/README.md

 How to work as collaborators on a project
 Which files should and which files should not appear in your repo.

+This file was edited in the visual interface.
+This is the only time we are alowded to do that.

 Project made by Sergio Balcázar for Holberton School.